Before he goes into the water, a diver cannot know what he will bring back.

 My coaching practice is born out of my executive leadership roles in finance, exchange traded derivatives and operational risk, and having spent 25 years at the forward edge of organisational development.
 My a unique fusion of hard-earned experience, specialist knowledge and compassion makes me an ally for individuals and organisations navigating change.

-Think of me as a companion, a mixture of Eliot's Pound and Clouseau's Cato.
-You have an experienced ally to challenge and support you, to spot and to tackle your weaknesses at work, help you cut through to strengths you've not fully understood, and release yourself from approaches that no longer serve you well.
+It's a partnership.
+Together, you and I will make the space for you to dive into deeper understanding.
+In me you have an experienced ally to challenge and support you, to help you spot and to tackle your areas for development at work, to cut through to strengths you've not fully understood, and release yourself from approaches that no longer serve you well.

 As a supervised ICF accredited coach we may be working together as part of a structured programme sponsored by your organisation, or you may come to me independently for the short or long term.
 My role is to cocoon the coaching the space, be fully present while opening out new perspectives and to push you deeper into self-enquiry than you would get alone.

 The first step is to have a chemistry meeting to see if we're a good fit for each other.
 I'd also recommend you meeting around two other coaches as part of your own due diligence.
 I'm happy to source or recommend people to you if you want to explore beyond your own networks.

 Should we both decide to take it further, we will then set out a contract together.
 This includes the nuts and bolts (number and length of coaching sessions, pricing, ethics and confidentiality) as well as any other conditions about to make this the right space for you.

 My coaching programmes include, but aren't limited to: